pupil-labs/pupil/README.md

 If you want to use an Intel RealSense 3D scene camera, please follow the additional setup instructions for the camera model you have.

-**Note:** Using 3D world cameras is not available for **Linux**.
-This is due to ["librealsense" requiring kernel patches for the "Video4Linux" backend](https://github.com/IntelRealSense/librealsense/blob/66e42069837ed6e0eb46351cc4aa2acca49a4728/doc/installation.md#video4linux-backend-preparation).

 * [Intel RealSense R200](./docs/dependencies-realsense-r200.md)
 * Intel RealSense D400 (setup documentation is not yet complete, please contact us on Discord for support)